Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

 \subsection{Concepts from Projective Geometry}

-In this section we present some relevant standard concepts from projective geometry.
-For further details see any standard reference (e.g., \cite{Ric11}).
-Given four collinear points, $a,b,c,d$ (not necessarily in this order), the \emph{cross ratio} $(a,b;c,d)$ is defined to be $(\|ac\| / \|ad\|) / (\|bc\| / \|bd\|)$, where these are understood to be signed distances determined by the orientations of the segments along the line.
+In this section, we present some relevant standard concepts from projective geometry.
+For further details, see any standard reference (e.g., \cite{Ric11}).
+Given reals $a,b,c,d \in \RE$, their \emph{cross ratio} $(a,b;c,d)$ is defined to be $(a-c)(b-d) / (a-d)(b-c)$.
+Given four points on any line $\ell$ in $\RE^d$, we define their cross ratio by identifying $\ell$ with the real line.
 We follow the convention of using symbols $a,b,c,d,\ldots$ for points, and the distinction from other uses (such as $d$ for the dimension) should be clear from the context.

 It is well known that cross ratios are preserved under projective transformations.
-If the cross ratio $(a,b;c,d)$ is $-1$, we say that this quadruple of points forms a \emph{harmonic bundle} (see Figure~\ref{f:harmonic-bundle}).
+If the cross ratio $(a,b;c,d)$ is $-1$, we say that this quadruple of points forms a \emph{harmonic bundle} (see Figure~\ref{f:basics}(a)).
 This is an important special case which occurs frequently in constructions.
-In this case, the points lie on the line in the order of $a, d, b, c$ and the ratio in which $a$ divides $c$ and $d$ externally (i.e., $\|ac\| / \|ad\|$) is the same as the ratio in which $b$ divides $c$ and $d$ internally (i.e., $\|bc\| / \|bd\|$).
-The sign is negative since $bc$ and $bd$ have opposite directions.
-If the point $a$ is at infinity, the cross ratio degenerates to $\|bd\|/\|bc\|$, implying that $b$ is midway between $c$ and $d$.
+In this case, the points appear on the line in the order $\ang{a, d, b, c}$ and the ratio in which $a$ divides $c$ and $d$ externally (that is, $(a-c) / (a-d)$) is the same as the ratio in which $b$ divides $c$ and $d$ internally (that is, $(c-b) / (b-d)$).
+If $a$ is at infinity, it follows easily that $b$ is midway between $c$ and $d$.

-\arxivonly{ Given a convex body $K$, it induces a cross ratio and a distance metric, called the \emph{Hilbert distance}, for any two points in its interior.
-This notion was introduced by David Hilbert as a generalization of Cayley's formula for distance in the Cayley-Klein model of hyperbolic geometry~\cite{Hil95}.
-Given two points $x,y$ in the interior of $K$, suppose that the line passing through $x$ and $y$ intersects $\bd K$ at points $a$ and $b$ such that $a,x,y,b$ appear in this order on the line.
-Then the Hilbert distance between $x$ and $y$, induced by $K$, is defined as $d_K(x,y) = \inv{2} \ln (x,y;b,a)$.
-As a convenience, we define the cross ratio between $x$ and $y$, induced by $K$, to be $r_K(x,y) = -(a,y;b,x)$.
-It is easy to verify that $(x,y;b,a) \geq 1$.
-By standard results, $(a,y;b,x) = 1 - (x,y;b,a)$, which implies that $r_K(x,y) = (x,y;b,a) - 1$.
-Thus $r_K(x,y) \geq 0$.
-Note also that the Hilbert distance can be equivalently expressed as $d_K(x,y) = \ln (1+r_K(x,y)) / 2$.
+Given two lines $\ell$ and $\ell'$ and a point $f$ that lies on neither line, the set of lines through $f$ defines a natural bijection between $\ell$ and $\ell'$, called the \emph{perspectivity through $f$}.
+Given four points $\{a, b, c, d\}$ on $\ell$ and their respective images $\{a', b', c', d'\}$ on $\ell'$ under this perspectivity, it is well known that the cross ratios $(a, b; c, d)$ and $(a',b';c',d')$ are equal (see Figure~\ref{f:basics}(b)).
+We express this notationally as